mahaliahr/research-notes/src/site/notes/published/speculation-as-privilege-or-luxury.md

 dg-publish: true
 permalink: /published/speculation-as-privilege-or-luxury/
 noteIcon: ''
-title: >-
-  'To speculate seems too difficult when our realities fluctuate so readily.
-To speculate is a privilege whilst our economies collapse and millions are left unemployed.
-To speculate is a
 visibility: public
 description: >-
   'To speculate seems too difficult when our realities fluctuate so readily.
 To